Pasture raised & Grass fed:

 We use methods of protecting our vulnerable lambs and kids that encourage predators to retreat rather than attack.
 These non-lethal methods include electric net fencing, guardian dogs and llamas (see guardian section) that bond with the flock and aggressively threaten intruders, and relocation to more secure locations if this fails.

-Our products are USDA inspected, vacuum-packed for quality, and meet high standards for freshness, tenderness and flavor.
+Our grass fed lamb meat and goat meat products are USDA inspected, vacuum-packed for quality, and meet high standards for freshness, tenderness and flavor.